stephane-caron/pymanoid/README.md

 ### Optional

-For nonlinear numeric optimization, you will need to [install CasADi](https://github.com/casadi/casadi/wiki/InstallationLinux), preferably from source with the MA27 linear solver.
+For nonlinear numerical optimization, you will need to [install CasADi](https://github.com/casadi/casadi/wiki/InstallationLinux), preferably from source with the MA27 linear solver.